BOID-Smart-Assistent/BOID-LLM/README.md

 2. **Configure the Model:**
    - Once the server is running, get the model name you're using.
    - Navigate to the `llm-api-collector` directory and open the `.env` file.
-   - Update the `"model"` field with the name of the model you selected.
+   - Update the `LLM_API_COLLECTOR_MODEL` field with the name of the model you selected.

    ```json
       LLM_API_COLLECTOR_MODEL: <your-selected-model-name>